josmar-crwdstffng/angular/aio/aio-builds-setup/docs/image-config--environment-variables.md

   some of the API docs might have changed, so we need to create a new preview.

 - `AIO_TRUSTED_PR_LABEL`:
-  The PR whose presence indicates the PR has been manually verified and is allowed to have its build artifacts publicly served.
+  The PR whose presence indicates the PR has been manually verified and is allowed to have the associated build artifacts publicly served.
 This is useful for enabling previews for any PR (not only those from trusted authors).